co2-git/francoisv/articles/advanced-usage-of-flow.md

 Advanced usage of flow
 ===

-[Flow](https://flow.org) is a javascript add-on to add strong type.
+[Flow](https://flow.org) is a javascript add-on to add strong type support.
 It is very similar to [TypeScript](http://www.typescriptlang.org/).
 For this article, I assume you have a basic knowledge of Flow.

 # Tip